Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 - Wear front-closure clothes and avoid wearing tight and uncomfortable clothes;

-- Avoid wearing makeup and jewellery on the day of the operation;
+- Avoid wearing makeup and jewelry on the day of the operation;

-- Shave your beard and moustaches with a razor to prevent infection; and
+- Shave your beard and mustaches with a razor to prevent infection; and

 - Ask a family member or a friend to be your caregiver when you are in the hospital.

-The procedure of rhinoplasty surgery depends on several factors, such as the shape of the nose, the structure of the nose, the expectations of the patient, and the discretion of the surgeon.
+The rhinoplasty surgery procedure depends on several factors, such as the nose's shape, the nose, the nose's structure, the patient's expectations, and the surgeon's discretion.
 In general, rhinoplasty is done in two ways: open and closed.

 In open rhinoplasty, done under general anesthesia, the surgeon makes an incision between the nostrils and lifts the nasal skin.
 By doing so, they have more access to the inner part of the nose and can shape its structure more precisely.
 Once the structure and shape of the nose are changed, the skin of the nose is returned to its place, and the incision is sutured.
 In most cases, the nose will be covered by a splint and gauze bandage to reduce bleeding and prevent nasal injury.
 These bandages and splints will be removed a few days after the nose surgery by your healthcare provider.

 Generally, open rhinoplasty takes almost three hours, and closed rhinoplasty takes between one to two hours.
-It also takes two to three hours for you to regain your consciousness in the recovery room.
-Since nose surgery is mainly done under general anesthesia, your vital signs will be monitored for a couple of hours in the post-anesthesia care unit (PACU).
+It also takes two to three hours to regain consciousness in the recovery room.
+Since this cosmetic nose surgery is mainly done under general anesthesia, your vital signs will be monitored in the post-anesthesia care unit (PACU) for a couple of hours.
 Then, you will be transferred to the general ward, where you should stay a night.
 The next day, the doctor will check your nose, and if everything is normal, you will be discharged.

 What Should I Expect After Getting Rhinoplasty?